 With very few exceptions, when the state rules and statutes concerning discovery in civil cases were promulgated and adopted, information was contained in documents in paper form.
 Those documents were kept in file folders, filing cabinets, and in boxes placed in warehouses.
-When a person or business or governmental entity decided a document was no longer needed and could be destroyed, the document was burned or shredded and that was the end of the matter.
-There was rarely an argument about sifting through the ashes or shredded material to reconstruct a memo which had been sent.
+When a person, business or governmental entity decided that a document was no longer needed and could be destroyed, the document was burned or shredded and that was the end of the matter.
+There was rarely an argument about sifting through the ashes or shredded material to reconstruct a memo that had been sent.

 In today's business and governmental world, paper is a thing long past.
-By some estimates, 93 percent or more of corporate information was being stored in some sort of digital or electronic format.
+By some estimates, 93 percent or more of corporate information is being stored in some sort of digital or electronic format.
 This difference in storage medium for information creates enormous problems for a discovery process created when there was only paper.
-Principal among differences is the sheer volume of information in electronic form, the virtually unlimited places where that information may appear, and the dynamic nature of electronic information.
-These differences are well documented in the lengthy quote which follows from the report of the Advisory Committee on the Federal Rules of Civil Procedure (Civil Rules Advisory Committee).
-This report recommended adoption of new Federal Rules to accommodate the differences.
+Principal among these differences is the sheer volume of information in electronic form, the virtually unlimited places where the information may appear, and the dynamic nature of the information.
+These differences are well documented in the report of the Advisory Committee on the Federal Rules of Civil Procedure (Civil Rules Advisory Committee).
+The Civil Rules Advisory Committee recommended adoption of new Federal Rules to accommodate the differences: